|

 "open" growing plants with ground and air space between the plants

 themselves.
-This is why this grass falls into the creeping grass category. |
+This is why this grass falls into the creeping grass category.

-Pasturage: Bluegrass is a
+Pasturage Bluegrass is a

 long-living perennial grass which originated from Europe and Asia.
 In Europe